uscresl/field-robotics-conventions/README.md

 Temperature is generally expressed in celcius in most repos tho.

+# Rotational Units

+Rotations should be expressed as radians of 2pi

 # Earth Coordinates

 All earth coordinates should be represented as [UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system) in the ENU frame.